GreenhouseCI/blog.greenhouseci.com/_posts/2016-02-18-ionic-support.md

 do it for you: just run `ionic serve` from your project's folder.
 This will open a browser window in which you can see your shiny new app, but more importantly it will create the `ionic.project` file.
-Add it to source control, and your app is ready for Greenhouse.
+Add it to source control, and your app is ready for GreenhouseCI.

 ### Setting up your project
 - from your dashboard, click on the 'add a new app' card and fill in the requisite inputs with your repo's URL and, if necessary, authentication credentials
-- select a git branch, and Greenhouse will scan it for projects to build
+- select a git branch, and GreenhouseCI will scan it for projects to build
 - once the scan is complete, select one of the discovered projects and pick a build configuration
-- if building for the iOS, add your provisioning profile and developer certificate
+- if building for iOS, add your provisioning profile and developer certificate
 - click 'save' to kick off the first build of your Ionic project and sit back with a smile - yes, it's that easy